SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

     in this, you can check out the
     [BentoML cloud documentation](https://docs.bentoml.com/en/latest/guides/cloud/index.html).
 This business strategy
-    of having an open-source product and a cloud product is very common in the machine learning space (HuggingFace, LightningAI, Weights and Biases etc.), because it allows companies to make money from the cloud product while still providing a free product to the community.
+    of having an open-source product and a cloud product is very common in the machine learning space (HuggingFace, LightningAI, Weights and Biases, etc.), because it allows companies to make money from the cloud product while still providing a free product to the community.

 BentoML is a framework that is designed to make it easy to serve machine learning models.
 It is designed to be backend